fndomariano/trimania-crawler/README.md

 ### Importing

-To import data you need to run an command like below.
+To import data you need to run a command like below.
 ```bash
 docker-compose exec web php web/index.php trimania:import --draw_date=2020-02-02
 ```